alexsch86/TicTacToeRefactoring/README.md

  * 1) Add players in game logic and remove players from frame
  * 2) Fix player vs player logic
  * 3) Try to extract frame into multiple view classes
- * 4) Create enum constants for each GUI operation and use switch in controller
+ * 4) Create enum constants for each GUI operation and use switch in controller - DONE
  * 5) Extract all hard-coded strings into constants (first step for i18n)

+ # Smart actions after 20.10.2016 meeting (Jamaica)

+ * 1) Write some unit tests for game logic and then, fix player vs player in Game logic
+ * 2) If time left, then look not done smart actions from previous meetings